networkx/nx-guides/content/algorithms/isomorphism/isomorphism.md

 import matplotlib.pyplot as plt
 ```

-## What's isomorphism?
+## What is isomorphism?
 Why is it interesting?

 As unlabeled graphs can have multiple spatial representations, two graphs are isomorphic if they have the same number of edges, vertices, and same edges connectivity.
 Let's see an example of two isomorphic graphs,